primesearch/LLR/llr/cllr___Win32_Release/Readme.txt

   LLR is a primality proving program for numbers of the form N = k*b^n +/- 1, (k < b^n), or numbers which can be rewritten in this form, like Gaussian-Mersenne norms.

   It can also do strong and efficient PRP tests on more general k*b^n+c forms, on Wagstaff numbers (2^p+1)/3, repunits (10^p-1)/9 and generalized repunits (b^p-1)/(b-1), b!=2.

+  In this new version, the base b can now be an arbitrary large integer (however restricted to 64 bits for fixed b formats).
+This is especially useful while testing Generalized Fermat numbers.

+  This new version can be built on 64bit platforms, but then, the prefactoring code is no more available.
+This affects only the Gaussian-Mersenne norm and Wagstaff tests, for which the prefactoring must be done using a 32bit program.

-  This version uses the most recent release (26.6) of George Woltman's Gwnum library, to do fast multiplications and squarings of large integers modulo N.
+  This version uses the most recent release (27.7) of George Woltman's Gwnum library, to do fast multiplications and squarings of large integers modulo N.

+  The main advantage of this gwnum version is better performances on 64bit machines ; also, several internal bugs in V26 have been corrected.

   Since version 25.11, gwnum library is no longer restricted to base two for efficient computing modulo k*b^n+c numbers (but SSE2 is required if b != 2),